 Assisted a school district with procurement and construction issues related to a $50 million district-wide capital improvement program, which included renovations and additions to all existing school buildings.

 Prepared master services agreement for private hospital system to include master planning services for a greenfield site with an outpatient facility, including full service emergency department, imaging diagnostics, breast center, cancer center, and medical office space, with a documented system for adding services for future improvements to the facility and site.

 Prepared request for qualifications, request for proposals and contract documents for a K-12 school district's design-build project.

 Successfully represented a library in a lawsuit against six companies responsible for the faulty design and construction of the heavy timber frame roof of the library with damages estimated at $1.8 million.

-Represented general contractor when adjacent landowner sued regarding damage to property.
+Represented a general contractor when an adjacent landowner sued regarding damage to property.

 Represented a contractor in an Ohio Court of Claims lawsuit against the Ohio Department of Transportation after payment was withheld when pavement rutted prematurely.

 Represented a library in connection with faulty restoration design and construction that jeopardized an historic building.